vdae2304/Metodos-Numericos/Documentacion/Tensors.md

 * `axes` Selects a subset of the entries of length one in the shape.
 It can be a `shape_t` object or the elements of the shape passed as separate arguments.

+Returns

+* If the tensor is const-qualified, the function returns a `tensor_view` to `const T`, which is convertible to a tensor object.
+Otherwise, the function returns a `tensor_view` to `T`, which has reference semantics to the original tensor.

 Exceptions

 * `std::invalid_argument` Thrown if an axis with shape entry greater than one